-Best Side Trip From Berchtesgaden:
+Best Side Trips From Berchtesgaden:

 Day Trip Train & Bus Ticket Info:

-To help with planning your Berchtesgaden day trip transportation, the National Austrian Railway (website) has all of the regional Train/Bus route and timetable information.
-For travel toward Munich consider the Bayern Day Pass (info) which covers unlimited trains everywhere from Berctesgaden through Bavaria (including Munich & Salzburg) for 1 day for up to 5 people for as little as 23€ is you buy early.
+To help with planning your Berchtesgaden day trip transportation, the German National Railway Website (website) has all of the regional Train/Bus route and timetable information.
+For travel toward Munich consider the Bayern Day Pass (info) which covers unlimited trains everywhere from Berchtesgaden through Bavaria (including Munich & Salzburg) for 1 day for up to 5 people for as little as 23€ is you buy early.
 On Monday-Friday you can’t start your travel with these special passes until 9am, but Saturday & Sunday you can start anytime.

 Each day and side trip from Berchtesgaden has their own little transportation tips we will further touch on below to help make it easy.
 Most of our favorite day trips are extremely easy to get to.

-1. Salzburg, Austria (45 Minutes): Salzburg is the home of Mozart, the beautiful Mirabell Gardens & Palace, and the location for The Sound of Music.
+About Salzburg: Salzburg is the home of Mozart, the beautiful Mirabell Gardens & Palace, and the location for The Sound of Music.
 Located in the heart of the Alps, Salzburg is a great spot for a day trip just a few miles from Berchtesgaden.
 While it does make a great day trip, we recommend 2-3 full days in Salzburg to be able to see the old town sites, Sound of Music Sites, and surrounding towns of Hallstatt & Werfen.
 The top things to do in Salzburg are the Old Town Walking Tour and the Sound of Music Movie Locations Tour.

-2. Hellbrunn Palace (40 Minutes): You should really check out the Trick Fountains at Hellbrunn Palace if you are heading near Sazlburg.
+About Hellbrunn Palace: You should really check out the Trick Fountains at Hellbrunn Palace if you are heading near Salzburg.
 The fountains are only available as part of a guided tour but is a very memorable time.
 The tours last about a hour and take you through grottoes, ponds, and walkways all filled with trick fountains that are out to get you.
 If you have kids with you, the Hellbrunn Fountains will be the most fun thing they do in Salzburg.
 You ticket for the Trick Fountain tour also covers you to tour the inside of the Palace itself which is pretty fancy and has some amazing ceilings.
 Also of note is that the Palace is now home to the Sound of Music Gazebo where Liesl sang ‘I am 16 going on 17’ in the movie.

 Getting To Hellbrunn Palace: Take Bus 840 to Anif (25 Minutes) then switch to Bus 25 and take it to the Fürstenweg Bus Stop (15 Minutes).
 Palace Hours: April, October, & November 9am-4:30pm; May, June, September 9am-5:30pm; July & August 9am-6pm (Fountains open until 9pm July & August).
 Cost: You can see the Gazebo for Free near the entrance.
 Tours of the grounds included both the Palace interior and Trick Fountains of 10.50€ for Adults, 5€ for kids.
 Palace Website: (here).